soarcn/UndoBar/README.md

 Other
 =======
-- Works perfect with Crouton/Menudrawer/ABS
+- Works perfectly with Crouton/Menudrawer/ABS

 License